vybhavpai/MERN-Stack/README.md

 10. June 21, 2021: Completed the Profile section.
 There seems to be an issue with the fetching of github repos for a given user when displaying the profile.
 I think its cause the server was hit like every other second cause of some screw up in the useEfferct hook.
 11. June 22, 2021: Working on the posts section, came across some error when deleting the posts. gonna wait for next vid to add post and checck the error.
 12. June 25, 2021: Completed building the entire application, only left wuth deployment using heroku.
 Learnt alot in the course, proper one for me!!
+13. July 8, 2021: I completed the entire cours, deployed it and its running alright.
+I started a new job and decided to give more time to the same.
+I have made a similar mark on the Original repository.

+Over all im very satisified by the course coverage, quite amazing content and was perfect for me.
+Right from the length of the course to the covered topics, I feel its quite good for a beginner in React!!